 - Courage in Crisis, but without Cash is useless.
 Always maintain adequate levels of cash to take advantage of such crashes.
 This can be done by using PE ratio as a tool.
-There is a definite relation between PE Ratios and Market Returns.
+There seems to be a definite relationship between PE Ratios and Market Returns.
 When PEs are high, chances of correction are high and hence an investor should book profits and hold cash to take advantage of probable (but inevitable) corrections.

 - Always use corrections to buy fundamentally safe stocks which have the ability to survive major recessions/downturns/corrections.
 There is no point trying to find multibagger small stocks which have high mortality rates in downturns.
-And during corrections, market gives us ample opportunities to pick large cap stocks trading at massive discounts.
+And during corrections, the market gives us ample opportunities to pick large-cap stocks trading at massive discounts.

 - Always understand the difference between shares falling due to weakness in broader markets and those falling due to fundamental issues.
 A stock like DLF fell alongwith other shares in 2008.
-But it was not jsut because of fall in broader markets.
-It was because company was fundamentally weak.
-And it is still languishing in 200s after hiting highs of 1200 in 2007-08.
+But it was not ‘just’ because of fall in broader markets.

 - Always keep an eye on 52 Week Low List.
 You may find some really interesting & investment-worthy-companies in the list during market crashes.